Your Cart

 Avoid any whey protein that is heavily processed, like whey protein isolate or whey protein hydrolysate.
 Remember that certain isolates contain denatured proteins that make the supplement less effective and harder to digest.

 So what whey protein supplement is best?
 Ancient Nutrition’s Whey Protein is in a class all by itself, as it combines high-quality whey protein, organic regenerative A2/A2 milk protein and clinically studied eggshell membrane collagen into one supplement.
-Each scoop delivers 23 grams of protein, and it’s available in vanilla bean and milk chocolate flavors.
+Each scoop delivers 23 grams of protein, and it’s available in vanilla bean, milk chocolate and chocolate peanut butter flavors.

 This milk protein is sourced from cows on regeneratively farmed soil and is a nutrient-filled superfood packed with amino acids and protein.
 This A2/A2 milk is sourced from cows bred to eliminate the A1 protein, and A2/A2 milk is a great option for those who want to avoid regular milk.
 In addition, A2/A2 milk has an admirable nutrient profile, including calcium, vitamin B12 and plenty of protein.